-The Pangani Barb (Labeobarbus oxyrhynchus) is a species of cyprinid fish.
+The Pangani Barb (Labeobarbus oxyrhynchus) is a freshwater fish in the Cyprinidae family of cyprinid fish.

-The Pangani Barb and the Straightfin Barb feed on small organisms, such algae and detritus, as well as insects and snails.
+The Pangani Barb feeds on small organisms, such algae and detritus (dead skin), as well as insects and snails.

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM